How You Can Prevent Swimmer's Ear and Other Ear Infections That Peak During Warmer Weather

 The following symptoms can indicate the presence of swimmer's ear:

-- Tenderness in parts of the ear when touched or moved
+- Tenderness in parts of the ear when touched or moved;

-- Feelings of fullness, itchiness, and irritation in the ear
+- Feelings of fullness, itchiness, and irritation in the ear.

 As with other infections, the best way to handle a swimmer's ear infection is to avoid getting it in the first place.
 Your goal with preventing swimmer's ear and other ear infections is to keep water out and to prevent irritation or damage to the skin inside your ear.

-Other prevention tips include:
+Prevention tips include: